Cavity quantum optomechanical nonlinearities and position measurement beyond the breakdown of the linearized approximation

-In this Letter, we address this question.
-Firstly, we develop a framework that accounts for the nonlinearities of the radiation-pressure interaction and the nonlinear response of the cavity, and secondly, we utilize this framework to propose how both pulsed and continuous position measurement can be performed in the nonlinear regime.
-To {{measure the mechanical signal transduced onto the optical field}} we employ {{the well established technique of general-dyne detection~\cite{walker1986multiport,furusawa1998unconditional,vidrighin2014joint}, which ranges from single to dual homodyne}}. {{The formalism we introduce here captures the cavity optomechanical nonlinearities that are now being faced in a growing number of experiments, enabling the important tools of position measurement, squeezing by measurement, and mechanical state tomography to be performed beyond the linearized approximation.}}
+In this Letter, we develop a framework of optomechanics that accounts for the nonlinearities of both the radiation-pressure interaction and the cavity response.
+Secondly, we utilize this framework to propose how both pulsed and continuous position measurement can be performed in the nonlinear regime.
+To measure the mechanical signal transduced onto the optical field we employ the established technique of general-dyne detection~\cite{walker1986multiport,furusawa1998unconditional,vidrighin2014joint}, which ranges from single to dual homodyne.
+Our formalism allows the optomechanical interaction to be described throughout the entire cavity phase response and enables new regimes of operation, such as the stochastic Gaussian regime we identify and term here.
+Our framework will enable a broad range of further studies and applications including the important tools of position measurement, squeezing by measurement, and mechanical state tomography to be performed beyond the linearized approximation.